The manual is arranged according to topics, which – we hope – contribute to effective and pleasant use of the toolkit.

 2. Work with nice and entertaining games, songs, theatre tools or role plays to encourage learners to interact and to relieve the pressure they often feel to speak perfectly.

-1. Working in groups contributes both to mastering a new language as to the personal development of the learners.
+3. Working in groups contributes both to learning a new language as to the personal development of the learners.
 Examples of collaborative learning are: working together in smaller groups, learning from each other and working together towards one goal.
 Everybody can do what suits him/her best and contributes to the tasks the group needs to perform.

-2. Facilitate peer to peer learning and feedback sessions.
-It helps people to develop their self-confidence and language skills, to being critical in a constructive way and to collaborate.
+4. Facilitate peer to peer learning and feedback sessions.
+These help people develop their self-confidence and language skills, to be critical in a constructive way and to collaborate.

 Before the lesson